merrillosh/merrillosh.github.io/project/transit.md

 ### Personas
 1. **Stan Lewinsky**–is a wealthy middle-aged suburban businessman who voluntarily rides the Metra to work
 2. **Monica Ogilvy**–is a young Chicago native and nurse on the South Side who regularly uses CTA and Pace buses
-3. **Lucas and Marcia Oliveira**– are visiting Chicago for two weeks with their young children; they the ‘L’ and CTA buses to visit tourist destinations.
+3. **Lucas and Marcia Oliveira**– are visiting Chicago for two weeks with their young children; they use the ‘L’ and CTA buses to visit tourist destinations.

 Based on these personas and the user motivations from my research, I created informal user flows for each task one might wish to complete with the app.
 I used these user flows to determine the information architecture of the app.